Pirate Radio Stations

 The history of pirate radio stations in the UK is complex and diverse.
 We’ve seen pirate radios emerge over the years for several reasons.
 Some companies simply wanted to compete with the most popular stations of the day.

-Other organisations felt that it was their responsibility to help the black musicians, unheard artists, and underserved communities of their time.
+Other organizations felt it was their responsibility to help the black musicians, unheard artists, and underserved communities of their time.

 Q: What is Pirate Radio?